Queensland Road Danger Map Roche Legal

 Crashes on Brisbane Rd

-10 crash black spots along Brisbane Rd in the Ipswich City area over the last 10 years, ranked by the number of people injured.
+9 crash black spots along Brisbane Rd in the Ipswich City area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 109